q6r/ClearDm/README.md

 License: MIT
 Discord: Official API v9

-A lightweight and elegant script to automate the deletion of your own messages in Discord DMs (Direct Messages).
-Features a minimalist interface, channel queuing support, and persistent settings via IndexedDB.
+A lightweight, elegant, and powerful script to automate the deletion of your own messages in Discord DMs (Direct Messages) and Server Channels.
+Features a minimalist UI, intelligent queuing, mass-clearing tools, and persistent settings via IndexedDB.

 ---